rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/post-create-server-with-disk-config-servers.rst

 ..
 THIS OUTPUT IS GENERATED FROM THE WADL.
 DO NOT EDIT.

-.. _get-create-server-with-disk-config-servers:
+.. _post-create-server-with-disk-config-servers:

 Create server with disk config
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::

-    GET /servers
+    POST /servers

-Create server with disk config
+This operation creates a server using disk config.

 When you create a server from an image with the ``OS-DCF:diskConfig`` value set to ``AUTO``, the server is built with a single partition that is expanded to the disk size of the flavor selected.
 When you set the ``OS-DCF:diskConfig`` attribute to ``MANUAL``, the server is built by using the partition scheme and file system that is in the source image.
 If the target flavor disk is larger, remaining disk space is left unpartitioned.
 A server inherits the ``OS-DCF:diskConfig`` attribute from the image from which it is created.
-However, 				you can override the ``OS-DCF:diskConfig`` value when you create a server..
+However, you can override the ``OS-DCF:diskConfig`` value when you create a server.

 In this example, the server is created with ``OS-DCF:diskConfig`` set to ``MANUAL``.This request's success depends on the image's auto_disk_config metadata value.
 An image created from a server will have appropriate auto_disk_config metadata written to it.
 So, if the create server command succeeds, an image created from the server will have ``auto_disk_config`` = ``False`` on it.